 The original application must be in a two-volume binder with the application and supporting scoring documents in Volume One, marked with appropriate tabs, and the Market Study and any Environmental/Engineering documents in Volume Two.
 Applications that are not in the required format will be rejected.

 Applicants/Co Applicants are encouraged to send in applications more than 15 days before the Application Deadline to take advantage of a pre-deadline review period.
-The Division will allow an extension of the 15-day review period if the Department of Housing and Urban Development (HUD) guidelines for the finalization of the QAP are delayed.
-The Division will make an announcement regarding the extension if applicable.

 As part of the application certification, all Applicants/Co-Applicants acknowledge that upon the issuance of the reservations all applications and all materials submitted constitute public records within the meaning of the Nevada Public Records Act.

-The Division may require throughout the initial and extended compliance period regular submittals of financial as well as other performance and occupancy information for all projects.
-This may include balance sheets, income statements, rent rolls and audited financials.

 D. Reporting

-The Division requires information via regular and special reports throughout the initial compliance and extended compliance period.
-This includes no less than annual submittals of financial, operating, reserve, occupancy and other performance statements and information for all projects.
-This includes copies of balance sheets, income statements, operating and capital reserve statements, rent rolls--and audited financial statements.
-All operators submitting applications herein agree timely to copy NHD on any and all legal notices, including notices of delinquency, foreclosure, loan demands, liens, etc. Documents further include:
+The Division requires regular property operating information throughout the initial compliance and extended compliance periods.
+This includes financial, operating, reserve, occupancy and other information.
+More specifically, this includes copies of balance sheets, income statements, operating and capital reserve statements, rent rolls--and audited financial statements.

+The object of this is not to require the creation of new, complex reports.
+The object is to request regular copies of documents which are likely to be prepared and submitted to investors, lenders, and partners.

+All operators submitting applications herein agree timely to copy NHD on any and all legal notices, including notices of delinquency, foreclosure, loan demands, liens, etc. Copies of the below reports should be sent in electronic format only, e.g., pdf format.

 A note stating the final tax credit pricing accepted by the developer.